kgoebber/metpy_thebook/_sources/appendix/metpy_declarative_rasterplot.md

 ### **image_range**
   * A tuple of min and max values that represent the range of values to color the rasterized image.

-    The min and max values entered as a tuple will be converted to a [`matplotlib.colors.Normalize`](https://matplotlib.org/stable/api/_as_gen/matplotlib.colors.Normalize.html#matplotlib.colors.Normalize "(in Matplotlib v3.7.2)")instance for plotting.
+    The min and max values entered as a tuple will be converted to a <a href="https://matplotlib.org/stable/api/_as_gen/matplotlib.colors.Normalize.html#matplotlib.colors.Normalize " target="_blank">`matplotlib.colors.Normalize`</a>instance for plotting.

 ### **level**
   * The level of the field to be plotted.